Spidert4nk/Experimental_Growth/README.md

-The original creator of this app is someone on Fiverr.
+The original creator of this app is louisschul on Fiverr.
 I was merely tasked with fixing it and making additions as it would crash when trying to duplicate or remove cells, and Use Random Added wasn't working properly.

 Also fixed a bug when using Group Times: the program would create an ever-stacking amount of popup windows, for each of the grouped values.
 These grouped values would persist through deletion for the purposes of creating the popups.